What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

 - Chapter 5: HDMI vs. SDI: What’s the Difference?

 Now, what is SDI?
 SDI stands for serial digital interface or SDI cable in short.
 It is a standard used for transmitting digital video over long distances.
 It is the most common cable found, all the broadcasters prefer SDI and use it.

 The cable that connects your TV set-top boxes or your TVs is probably SDI cables.
 SDI cable belongs to the family of digital video interfaces.
 The Society of Motion Picture and Television Engineers [SMPTE] gave its name in 1989.
 It is pretty old compared to HDMI, display port, DVI, or VGA connector.
 You can think of SDI cable as a grandfather, while the others as grandchildren.

-SDI cable was first standardized in 1989, but it’s 2019 now.
+SDI cable was first to standardize in 1989, but it’s 2019 now.
 SDI cable has gone through many upgrades over the decades.
-The enhancements were mostly done to increase signal quality and transmit more data.
+The enhancements are mostly do to increase signal quality and transmit more data.

 Whether you are watching a live show or just regular television, SDI cable is what that is bringing you that feed.
 The reason for the SDI cables preference over other cables is:

 - Transmission of audio and video over the long-range [300ft].
 Amplifiers and repeaters increase this range even further.

 - Has a BNC connector which has a lock-in mechanism.